tsg-iitkgp/ApnaInsti-Django/README.md

 # With Celery

 This is the default configuration for CircleCI builds.
 To test under this configuration, start a local PostgresQL and RabbitMQ server, and an instance of celery in background with `celery - A backend worker - -pool = solo - l info`.
-Once celery is processing background tasks, you can run tests as `python manage.py test - -settings backend.settings_test - -keepdb`, ensuring that the database `test_instiapp` is created in postgres beforehand.
+Once celery is processing background tasks, you can run tests as `python manage.py test - -settings backend.settings_test - -keepdb`, ensuring that the database `test_apnainsti` is created in postgres beforehand.
 The following environment variables must be set:

 * `DJANGO_SETTINGS_MODULE` to `backend.settings_test`
 * `NO_CELERY` to `false`